takipi/takipi-storage/README.md

 Takipi Storage
 ==============

-Thanks to moovel for developing this version supporting s3: https://github.com/moovel/takipi-storage/tree/s3-storage
+Thanks to Moovel for developing this version supporting s3: https://github.com/moovel/takipi-storage/tree/s3-storage And to Atlassian for adding some extra features

 Build and run:
 - clone the repo